cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==
+= 1.3.0 =
+* Added a new player type (simple), in addition to the existing one (full).
+* Player type can now be selected via a simple dropdown.
+* Removed percentage sing from the initial volume value prompt.

 = 1.2.0 =
 * Added support for initial volume setting.
 * Show the tracklist toggle button when the tracklist is hidden by default.